 Drone has smooth point-of-interest, follow-me, and tripod modes with a 20-megapixel, one-inch sensor for detailed photos and 4K video.
-Complementing is a 4K 30-magapixel professional camera with zoom lenses, or an actioncam on a flowing gimbal stabilizer, or a 360 camera — or yet another DSLR camera for coverage with timed editing and picture-in-picture.
+A second 21-megapixel drone is unobtrusively super quiet and not noticed by people at events.
+(FAA Part 107 certificated) Complementing is a 4K 30-magapixel professional camera with zoom lenses, or an actioncam on a flowing gimbal stabilizer, or a 360 camera — or yet another DSLR camera for coverage with timed editing and picture-in-picture.
 Methods employ external and lavalier mics, flash modifiers, motorized pan and fluid-head tripods, and live broadcast to social media.

 Processing is done with Final Cut Pro effects and Luminar and Pixelmator corrections.
 Current training in Adobe Creative Cloud Photoshop, Illustrator, InDesign, After Effects, Premiere Pro, etc. Journalism training looks for photos that “tell a story.”
 (Not much time for contests where award winners seem rather mediocre.)
-The news media, not wanting responsibility for a drone, have used my photo/video files shared on events.
+The news media have used my photo/video files shared on events.

 I am selecting some favorites for the galleries on this page.
 Tap on the thumbnails to see larger views.
 Then tap on the image for fuller resolution.
 Framed 19×13 prints can be had for $50.

 Please go to the links on the About page in the Menu for more photos on Flickr, Dronestagram, and my Facebook page.
 Best of all, I think, are my videos on YouTube, which often took days to edit each in Final Cut Pro.

 I took a WordPress class through Continuing Ed.
 This website, hosted by Network Solutions, may change, although I want to keep it simple.
 I like having more control than just a Facebook page where my videos get blocked by a “gotcha” copyright algorithm.